mzgoddard/hard-source-webpack-plugin/README.md

 new HardSourceWebpackPlugin({
   // Either an absolute path or relative to webpack's options.context.
   cacheDirectory: 'node_modules/.cache/hard-source/[confighash]',
-  // Either an absolute path or relative to webpack's options.context.
-  // Sets webpack's recordsPath if not already set.
-  recordsPath: 'node_modules/.cache/hard-source/[confighash]/records.json',
   // Either a string of object hash function given a webpack config.
   configHash: function(webpackConfig) {
     // node-object-hash on npm can be used to build this.